abcsFrederick/NGS_SV_CNV_Pipelines/README.md

 ## Software Installation

-   download and install all Prerequisites and Referencee genome files according to the specific software tool's installation instruction. download and install the snakemake file from this software package.
+   Please download and install all prerequisites and referencee genome files according to the specific software tool's installation instruction.
+Please download and install the snakemake file from this software package.

 ## Running the NGS SV Pipelines